-When you travel far from home, it’s likely that at least in some ways the climate will be different from what you’re used to.
+When attending a college far from home, it’s likely that at least in some ways the climate will be different from what you’re used to.
 Do some research to figure out how the climate will differ and anticipate ways to ease the transition.

 Before you get too deeply into this one, be sure that you have a solid grasp on the transportation options that will be available to you.
 Do your due diligence by browsing flight, train, and bus schedules and costs in advance to get an idea of which airlines will best meet your needs.

 If you’re traveling across the country, your most practical options will almost certainly be flights, but if you’re traveling several hours or so, you might find better deals on the train or bus.
 Some bus companies offer frequent-user discounts, and Amtrak offers a guest rewards programs and discounts on multi-ride tickets.

 If you are limited to air travel, be sure to include smaller regional airports in your search.
 For example, if you go to school in New England, Boston’s Logan Airport may be the largest in the region, but there are many smaller regional airports that might be more convenient for you, like Providence’s TF Green Airport or New Hampshire’s Manchester-Boston Regional Airport.

 Once you have a pretty firm grasp on the logistics of travel, consider which airlines will be convenient and which have good frequent-flier programs.
 If you don’t want to commit to an airline, consider a credit card that allows you to earn and redeem travel points.
 Flight costs can add up quickly, so any way to absorb the cost will ultimately be a big help.